 This spring my husband has been working hard in the garden, clearing areas, cutting back plus adding a touch of upcycling around the place.
 My son has gained a mud kitchen from old pallets.
 As a family, we have gained an upcycled fire pit (a dugout flower bed lined with old rocks from former projects).

-Over the years I have seen baths converted into chairs.
-My husband kindly took the project on – a perfect chance to try out his new angle grinder!
+Over the years I have seen upcycled baths often converted into chairs.
+My husband kindly took the upcycled bath chair project on – a perfect chance to try out his new angle grinder!

 So if you fancy having a go at making your own bath chair here’s how we approached it.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 Firstly consider which end of the bath you wish to use – the sitting end of the bath looked distinctly more comfortable.
 We marked 29 inches in from the back of the bath.

 Slowly cut through the bath using an angle grinder.